jrottersman/lats/README.md

 # Lats

+## WARNING: Still in rapid development and not suited for production use

 ## Features
 * Snapshot creation for RDS databases
 * Copy Snapshots, parameter groups and option groups to another region